 In this era when technology is riveting almost all domains of our life, data protection, and privacy is quite stringent and goes without saying.
 One very peculiar method to mitigate such privacy threats is Encryption.

-For long, Windows has included the functionality to encrypt your file, folders and even drives to help keep your data secure and prevent other user accounts from being able to gain access to it.
+Windows has included the functionality to encrypt your file, folders and even drives to help keep your data secure and prevent other user accounts from being able to gain access to it.
 Today, we’ll see how to encrypt or decrypt any file/folder with just one click by doing a bit of registry manipulation.

 Before rolling on with it, let’s take a look at what Encryption is and how it is being propped up in Windows OS.
 In simple words, Encryption takes your normal data, say a simple text message and converts it into “ciphered text” that is otherwise unreadable until you make some meaning out of it.